Overview

 The photon flux in an image only takes into account the counts within the given energy range, i.e. there are no corrections for effects such as k-escape and compton scattering (the off-diagonal elements of the detector response matrix).
 Pileup effects are also not taken into account.

-However, in February, 2006, a new option was added to convert the photon flux back to a count flux, and calculate a full detector response matrix (SRM) to use in making a better estimate of the photon flux.
-In this mode (see the parameter spex_image_full_srm), you can analyze images in lower energies, and you can view the data in count or photon space.
+However, in February, 2006, an option was added to convert the photon flux back to a count flux, and calculate a full detector response matrix (SRM) to use in making a better estimate of the photon flux.
+In this mode (see the OSPEX parameter spex_image_full_srm, and more detail in the Computing Spectra and Errors section below), you can analyze images in lower energies, and you can view the data in count or photon space.

 To select regions in your images, use the Region Selection widget.
 You can start it by clicking the Select Regions-> Region Selection Widget button from the 'Select Input widget in the OSPEX GUI, or by calling the roi method: